education

 Objectives for the Imaging Review Course

-Upon completion of the two-day course, participants will be able to:
+Upon completion of the two-day or 4 half-day course, participants will be able to:

 • Identify 3 different modalities where biopsies can be done and the advantages and disadvantages of each.